-Street shooting leaves 7 wounded; Motive not yet known
+Street shooting leaves 4 dead, 3 wounded; Motive not known

 PATERSON, N.J.
-(AP) - A street shooting in a northern New Jersey community has left seven people wounded, authorities said, including four who were hospitalized in critical condition.
+(AP) - A street shooting in a northern New Jersey community has left four peopel dead and three others wounded, authorities said.

 The gunfire in Paterson erupted shortly after 11 p.m.
 Tuesday in the area of Harrison Street and Carroll Street.

-Four victims were found at the scene and were taken to a hospital, while three others went there on their own a short time later seeking treatment.
+Four victims were found at the scene and were taken to a hospital, where they all died a short time later, authorities said.
+Three other victims went to the hospital on their own a short time later seeking treatment, but further details on their conditions were not disclosed.

-The names of the victims and further details on their injuries were not released.
+The names of the seven victims have not been released.

 It wasn’t clear how many shooters may have been involved, authorities said.
 Witnesses said the gunfire came from a vehicle that sped away from the scene.